JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 1 - Starting Your first Sketch
 #oasis-align(int-dir: -1,
+[
-[The first thing that we need to do whenever making a model in CAD is making a sketch.
+// The first thing that we need to do whenever making a model in CAD is making a sketch.
-// A sketch is a 2D stucture that exists on a plane.
+// A sketch is a 2D structure that exists on a plane.
 To make your first sketch, click the #icon("sketch") `Sketch` button on the left side of the tool bar.
 Onshape will then prompt you to select a plane.
 Select the top plane by either clicking on the plane in the view-window or on the feature tree as seen in @select-plane.
+To view the plane head on, select `Top` on the "View-Finder" also seen in @select-plane.
 ],
 [#figure(image("images/select-plane.png"), caption: []) <select-plane>
 ])
-It is best practice to be looking directly at the plane you are working on, so navigate to the view-finder at the top right of the screen and click on the `Top` surface.
+// It is best practice to be looking directly at the plane you are working on, so navigate to the view-finder at the top right of the screen and click on the `Top` surface.
 This will reorient your view-window such that you now face the top plane directly head on.
 // [#figure(image("images/view-finder.png"), caption: []) <view-finder>
 // ])
 == 2 - Sketching base of the boat contour